itZian94/FinalProject/README.md

 # References

-We took inspiration from this [repo][GitHubLink] that we found which helped us structure our project correctly
+We took inspiration from this [GitHub][GitHubLink]repo that we found which helped us structure our project correctly

 [GitHubLink]: https://github.com/Kimovi/Spring_PetClinic_DevOps